home-assistant/addons/dhcp_server/DOCS.md

 #### Option: `failover_peers.split`

-Again, this should be defined only on the primary DHCP server and is ignored if `failover_peer.role` is set to 'secondary'.
+Again, this must be defined together with `failover_peers.mclt` (or both must be omitted).
+See `failover_peers.mclt` above for how this influences the server's role in the DHCP failover protocol.

-It defines a load balancing split between the two peers.
-Basically, it can be a value between 0 and 256.
+The value must be between 0 and 256 and defines a load balancing split between the two peers.
 A value of 256 means no load balancing, so the primary server would handle all DHCP requests, and the secondary would only handle DHCP requests if the primary becomes unavailable.
 A setting of 128 means a 50/50 load balance split between the primary/secondary DHCP servers, and the other